-Fair value measurement A number of assets and liabilities included in the Company's financial statements require measurement at, and/or disclosure of, fair value.

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement data.
+A number of assets and liabilities included in the Company's financial statements require measurement at, and/or disclosure of, fair value.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:

-In the principal market for the asset or liability, or
+► In the principal market for the asset or liability, or